yduf/yduf.github.io/_posts/2018-02-17-complexity.md

 $ln(n)=k ln(2)$
 $log_2(n) = k$

-So $log n$ complexity, means here that the number of steps involved in sorting/splitting $n$ element is of the order of the tree depth, with is $k$ (computed by the log).
+So $log(n)$ complexity, means here that the number of steps involved in sorting/splitting $n$ element is of the order of the tree depth, with is $k$ (computed by the log).